captn3m0/hackertray/README.md

 ## Analytics

+On every launch, a request is made to `https://pypi.python.org/pypi/hackertray/json` to check the latest version.

 **No more tracking**.
 All data every collected for this project has been deleted.
 You can see [the wiki](https://github.com/captn3m0/hackertray/wiki/Analytics) for what all was collected earlier.

 ## Credits